KidSave Terms & Conditions

 You are responsible for the fees set out in the Schedule of Charges attached at Appendix 2 in respect of our provision of the Services.

-We will also be entitled to charge all taxes, duties or levies to which we or the Platform Provider become liable as a result of acquiring, holding or disposing of any investment or other asset allocated to your KidSave Product.
+We will also be entitled to charge all taxes, duties or levies to which we or the Custody Provider become liable as a result of acquiring, holding or disposing of any investment or other asset allocated to your KidSave Product.
 We reserve the right to pass on any charges imposed by any third parties incurred by any transfer, Withdrawal or termination.

 Charges will be applied to, and paid from, the Cash Reserve Account for the KidSave Product in which the Assets generated the charge, save that charges relating to Assets held within a KidSave ISA or KidSave JISA may be applied to the KidSave GIA providing a KidSave GIA exists and has sufficient cash to cover the charges.